A computer-assisted proof of Barnette-Goodey conjecture: Not only fullerene graphs are Hamiltonian: Checking the correctness of the algorithm in the neighborhood of small faces close to each other: the computer-assisted part

-A \emph{patch} is a 2-connected subgraph of a Barnette graph, having at most one face of size different form 4, 5 and 6, and such that all vertices of degree 2 are incident to this special face, often referred to as the outer face of the patch.
+A \emph{patch} is a 2-connected subcubic plane graph $P$, having at most one face of size different from 4, 5 and 6, and such that all vertices of $P$ of degree 2 are incident to this special face, often referred to as the outer face of the patch; moreover, $P$ contains no pair of adjacent 4-faces.
+When a patch is depicted, there are additional pending half-edges at vertices of degree 2 towards the outer face.

-A \emph{$k$-disc} centered at a face $f$ of a Barnette graph $G$, denoted by $B_k(f)$, is a patch composed of facial cycles of faces at (dual) distance at most $k$ from the face $f$.

-A \emph{cluster} based at a small face $f$ of a Barnette graph $G$, denoted by $C(f)$, is a patch that can be obtained as a union of 2-discs centered at the small faces from the configuration containing $f$.

-It is easy to see that small faces belonging to the same configuration always give the same cluster.
-Observe that different clusters need not be disjoint.

-We denote $\nabla(P)$ the \emph{closure} of a patch $P$, a patch obtained from $P$ by completing all the 2-discs centered at small faces of $P$.
-If the small faces of $P$ belong to the same configuration and each hexagon of $P$ is at distance at most 2 from some small face, then $\nabla(P)$ is a cluster (the cluster based at any small face of $P$).

-The \emph{curvature} of a patch $C$, denoted by $\mu(C)$, is equal to $2f_4(C)+f_5(C)$, where $f_4(C)$ and $f_5(C)$ are the numbers of quadrangles and pentagons in $C$, respectively.
-Clearly, the total curvature of a Barnette graph is 12.
+The \emph{curvature} of a patch $P$, denoted by $\mu(P)$, is equal to $2f_4(P)+f_5(P)$, where $f_4(P)$ and $f_5(P)$ are the numbers of quadrangles and pentagons in $P$ (distinct from the outer face of $P$), respectively.

-We denote $\delta(C)$ the \emph{perimeter} of a patch $C$, the number of edges of the cut separating $C$ from $G\setminus C$.
+We denote $\partial(P)$ the \emph{boundary} of a patch $P$ -- the facial cycle of the outer face of $P$; we denote $\delta(P)$ the \emph{perimeter} of a patch $P$, the number of 2-vertices in $P$.